RETROGEN SEQUENCING TROUBLE SHOOTING GUIDE AND SUGGESTIONS

 E. FAILED REACTIONS

-At Retrogen we examine virtually every lane from every sample we sequence.
-We diagnose the problems whenever we can, and some problems just keep coming up again and again.
-Our sequence analysts spend considerable time with clients who have had problems and carefully examine their experimental design and their protocols for the cause of the failure.
-The following table is a compilation of the most common failure modes seen in Retrogen:
+At Retrogen, we examine virtually every lane from every sample we sequence.
+We diagnose the problems whenever we can, but some problems just keep coming up again and again.
+Our sequence analysts spend considerable time with clients who have had problems and carefully examine their experimental design and protocols for the cause of the failure.
+The following table is a compilation of the most common failure modes seen at Retrogen:

 Inadequate template concentration: